yzhouli/SocialNet/Weibo/README.md

-# An Open Source Dataset For Social Networks Built on China's Microblogging (Weibo) Social Platform.
+# An Open Source Dataset For Social Networks Built on China's Microblogging (Weibo) Social Platform

 ###